dreamchain-ai/modern-ai-ip-tool/README.md

 - Validate IPv4 addresses
 - Detect your own public IP
 - Look up GeoIP information (country, region, city, postal code, coordinates)
+- Detect whether an IP is likely using VPN / proxy / Tor or is hosted in a data center (via IPinfo privacy API)
 - Open an interactive map in your browser centered on the IP location

 The UI mimics a modern "AI app" aesthetic with dark/light themes and smooth field updates.